wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-customer-intelligence/includes/4-configure-churn-model.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of a contact's customer profile with the Churn risk score dialog open showing a score of 12 of 100, Low churn risk.](../media/churn-risk.png)](../media/churn-risk.png#lightbox)

-Congratulations, you've successfully run the Retail banking churn model in Dynamics 365 Customer Insights.
+**Congratulations!** You've successfully run the Retail banking churn model in Dynamics 365 Customer Insights.